TobyDwyer/ProgPOEFinal/README.md

    - **Service Request**: View, add, and search service requests.
    - **Report Issue**: Report new municipal issues with attachment options.
    - **Events & Announcements**: Browse and search through upcoming events.

 ---

-## Deployment

-For deployment, you can publish the application via Visual Studio’s publishing tools or create a standalone executable.

----